 The first assembly of the sphere, prior to installation of any internal equipment, was vacuum helium leak tested to verify seal integrity of all the components.
 This testing method, although at much lower pressure than the deployment would put on the seals was in the same pressure direction as during deployment, and is considered to be much more sensitive than sniff testing.
 Encasing the sphere in a bag filled with helium not only provides a global leak rate, but also tests the metal for porosity.
 With the sphere incased in a helium bag and full vacuum on the sphere, there was effectively no detectable helium leaks.

-Hydrotesing
+Hydrotesting

 After the initial assembly and vacuum leak testing verified that the sphere could be sealed, it was opened and packaged for shipment to Southwest Research Institute, SRI, in San Antonio Texas for hyperbaric testing to 6000psig.